saiabhi1908/PRACTO/README.md

 # Practo - Online Doctor Appointment Booking System

 ## 📌 Overview
-Practo is a comprehensive doctor appointment booking system designed to make healthcare more accessible.
-It allows patients to search for doctors, book appointments (in-person or virtual), view and manage medical reports, and access nearby hospital services seamlessly.
+Practo is a smart online doctor appointment system that makes healthcare fast, easy, and intelligent.
+Patients can find the right doctors, book in-person or virtual consultations, manage medical reports, and access nearby hospital services seamlessly.

+With AI-powered doctor matchmaking, smart symptom checking, and a voice assistant, Practo guides patients to the best specialists, streamlines appointment booking, and enhances user experience.
+Doctors and admins benefit from robust dashboards, automated reminders, and easy report management.

+Practo combines cutting-edge technology with user-focused design, creating a complete digital healthcare ecosystem that saves time, improves care, and empowers patients to make informed decisions.
 ---

 ## ✨ Features